Why I’m Diving Into Deep Work (and How I’m Doing It)

 Why is that?

-To hear Cal and I talk more about the idea of deep work, check out this episode of The Productivityist Podcast.
+To hear Cal and I talk more about the idea of deep work, check out this episode of A Productive Conversation.
 You can also check out the book review of Deep Work here.